Migrate data from PolarDB-X 2.0 to Tablestore

 Capitalization of Object Names in Destination Instance

-You can configure the case sensitivity policy for the English names of migrated objects, such as databases, tables, and columns, in the destination instance.
+You can configure the case sensitivity policy for the names of migrated objects, such as databases, tables, and columns, in the destination instance.
 By default, DTS default policy is selected.
-You can also choose to keep it consistent with the default policy of the source or destination database.
+You can also choose to keep the case sensitivity consistent with the default policy of the source or destination database.
 For more information, see Case sensitivity of object names in the destination database.

 Source Objects